winstonProgramming/YourQuantTester/README.md

 - Most positions at once
 - Sharpe ratio
 - Volatility
-- Volatility multiplied by average percentage of portfolio in the market
+- Volatility divided by average percentage of portfolio in the market

 ## 📁 File Organization
 ```plaintext